mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/Mustafa Tıkır.rst

    This python code includes an SQL query, and that query searchs the given keyword in database.
-After operation is done, code returns the seached record.
+After operation is done, code returns the searched record.